jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-16-real-time-streaming-with-kafka-and-flink-4/index.md

 * Lab 5 Write data to DynamoDB using Kafka Connect
 * Lab 6 Consume data from Kafka using Lambda

+[**Update 2023-11-22**] Amazon MSK now supports fully managed data delivery to Amazon S3 using Kinesis Data Firehose, and you may consider this feature rather than relying on a Flink application.
+See [this page](https://aws.amazon.com/about-aws/whats-new/2023/09/amazon-msk-data-s3-kinesis-data-firehose/) for details.

 ## Architecture

 Fake taxi ride data is sent to a Kafka topic by the Kafka producer application that is discussed in [Lab 1](/blog/2023-10-26-real-time-streaming-with-kafka-and-flink-2).
 The records are read by a Pyflink application, and it writes them into a S3 bucket.
 The app enriches the records by adding a new column named *source* using a user defined function.
 The records in the S3 bucket can be queried on Amazon Athena after creating an external table that sources the bucket.